billynewport/datasurface/docs/yellow_dp/HOWTO_AWS_SetupYellow.md

 fi
 ```

-### Step 2: Configure kubectl for EKS and Install EFS CSI Driver
+### Step 2: Configure kubectl for EKS and Setup EFS Storage

 **Update kubeconfig to access the EKS cluster:**
 ```bash